Madeline Stewart

-Madeline Eva Stewart (born 2 August 2000) is a New Zealand racing driver competing in the Porsche Carrera Cup North America series in 2024.
+Madeline Eva Stewart (born 2 August 2000) is a New Zealand professional racing driver competing in Porsche Carrera Cup North America.
+She is a graduate of the Porsche Female Driver Development Programme and is part of a long-term sports car racing pathway within the Porsche and IMSA ecosystem.

 Karting career

-Madeline and her sister Ashleigh were well known in the karting scene in both New Zealand and Australia.
+Born in Wellington, Madeline and her sister Ashleigh were well known in the karting scene in both New Zealand and Australia.
 The Stewart Sisters Racing duo competed on both sides of the Tasman Sea predominantly in Rotax based series before Madeline moved to KZ2 and Ashleigh to IAME X30.

 Early years

-Madeline began racing go-karts at Kartsport Wellington in 2010 at the age of 9.
+Stewart began racing go-karts at Kartsport Wellington in 2010 at the age of nine.
 She raced in the Cadet Class for two years with her most notable achievement being a win in her local club's annual enduro race in 2011.
 The race started on a wet track with Madeline, the only driver to start on slicks.
-She endured a tough start to the race falling a long way back before a late-race charge on a drying track saw her take the lead with one lap to go, winning by 10 seconds.
+She endured a tough start to the race falling a long way back before a late-race charge on a drying track saw her take the lead with one lap to go, winning by ten seconds.

-In 2012 Madeline moved up to the Junior Restricted class, which she did not enjoy and moved quickly up to Junior where she saw significant success including 2nd at the South Island Sprint Championships in 2015 and Pole position at the 2016 Kartsport New Zealand National Sprint Championship.
+In 2012, Stewart moved up to the Junior Restricted class, which she did not enjoy and moved quickly up to Junior where she saw significant success including second at the South Island Sprint Championships in 2015 and Pole position at the 2016 Kartsport New Zealand National Sprint Championship.

 Australia

-In 2013, Madeline and her sister Ashleigh ventured across the Tasman for the first time to race in the Junior Rotax Trophy class at the Australian Rotax Pro-Tour.
-That was the start of a 4-year journey racing against the best karters in Australia.
+In 2013, Stewart and her sister Ashleigh ventured across the Tasman for the first time to race in the Junior Rotax Trophy class at the Australian Rotax Pro-Tour.
+That was the start of a four-year journey racing against the best karters in Australia.
 The challenge of racing in bigger and often more competitive fields than in New Zealand assisted greatly in the development of Madeline as a driver.
-In round 1 of the 2017 Rotax Pro-tour, Madeline took her maiden heat victory and her first podium.
-In round two of the series, Madeline went one better becoming the first female in the 17-year history of the Pro-Tour to win a round taking the 2017 South Australian State Title at the same time.
+In round 1 of the 2017 Rotax Pro-tour, Stewart took her maiden heat victory and her first podium.
+In round two of the series, Stewart went one better becoming the first female in the 17-year history of the Pro-Tour to win a round taking the 2017 South Australian State Title at the same time.

 KZ2

-Towards the end of 2016, Madeline had her first taste of the ultimate in go-karting, the KZ2 kart competing in the final round of the 2016 Australian Kart Championship (AKC) before taking on the 2016 CIF FIA Asia Pacific Championship at Macau.
-She completed a full season of the Australian Kart Championship in 2017 with her best round finish of 10th in Emerald.
-In 2018 she added the New Zealand Pro-kart series to her KZ2 programme with a second-place at the 2018 Kart Sport New Zealand Nationals.
+Towards the end of 2016, Stewart had her first taste of the ultimate in go-karting, the KZ2 kart competing in the final round of the 2016 Australian Kart Championship (AKC) before taking on the 2016 CIF FIA Asia Pacific Championship at Macau.
+She completed a full season of the Australian Kart Championship in 2017 with her best round finish of tenth in Emerald.
+In 2018, she added the New Zealand Pro-kart series to her KZ2 programme with a second-place at the 2018 Kart Sport New Zealand Nationals.